xformation/cms-backend/README.md

 ## Service Architecture

 ![Alt text](./backend-architecture.png?raw=true "Service Architecture")

+Most of the business logic is implemented in graphQL interface interacting with common model & services.

 # Structure of the Project

 Since some part of its model &  rest part is generated from jhipster , it follows some common pattern of typical jhipster project.
 The jhipster specific source code & directories are as follows: